What vitamins and minerals to take during pregnancy

 Vitamin D

-Vitamin D helps to increase the absorption of calcium and build bones.
+Vitamin D works in tandem with calcium, increasing the absorption of calcium and strengthening bones.
 It’s also involved in cell growth and immune system function.
 Adequate vitamin D levels during pregnancy provide lifelong benefits to the mother and her child.

-Studies suggest that vitamin D supplementation may help pregnant women reduce their risk of preeclampsia, gestational diabetes, and low birth weight.
+Studies suggest that vitamin D supplementation may help pregnant women reduce their risk of preeclampsia, gestational diabetes, low birth weight, and more.

 Foods high in vitamin D